lishu/vscode-svg2/README.md

 Hot Ctrl Key and Move mouse to a url(#id), That it!

 ### SVG Format Support
-~~Formatting support using SVGO, which can prettify SVGs and sort tag attributes.
-SVGO works as a group of plugins that can be activated or desactivated (which is default for most in this extension).
-Information on the plugins can be found [here](https://www.npmjs.com/package/svgo).~~

-Formatting support now is replace to HTML Language Serivce for compatible with complex svg content
+Default formatting support is HTML Language Serivce for compatible with complex svg content

 ### Minify SVG with SVGO